vladskvortsov/mind-project2-2-pipeline/README.md

 # Cloudfront-ECS-RDS-Elasticache-Pipeline
-The pipeline deploys ECS services with prepared backend containers, and static frontend stored in s3 bucket behind the Cloudfront cache.
-Also RDS and Elasticache databases, using Terraform and GitHub acctions.
-All services are connected using Security Groups with least priveleges, and placed in the custom VPC.
-Docker containers are already prepared and stored in ECR.
+The pipeline deploys ECS services with prepared backend containers, and static frontend stored in the s3 bucket behind the Cloudfront cache.
+Also RDS and Elasticache databases.
+For deploy automation Terraform and GitHub actions is used.
+All services are connected using Security Groups with least priveleges, and placed into custom VPC.
+Docker containers are already prepared and stored in the private ECR.
 The applications code is stored in https://github.com/vladskvortsov/mind-project2-2 although as a CI workflow.

 ## Technologies Used: